 Oct.
-22 15-day Voter Registration (E-15) Deadline to register to vote in the primary election.
+7 (E-29) Last Day to Register to Vote to Ensure Receipt of County Voter Information Guide Voter registration cards received by this date (postmark NOT ACCEPTABLE) will be added to the rolls and the voters will receive a county voter information guide prepared by the county elections official.
+The voters who submit cards after this date will NOT receive a county voter information guide only a notice advising the late registrant that he/she will not receive a county voter information guide. §1330 Oct.
+7 Vote-by-Mail Ballots Mailed to all Voters (E-29) All active registered voters will receive a ballot in the mail.
+Voters can vote in person or obtain a replacement ballot from the County Elections Office and Watsonville City Hall. §3001, 300 Oct.
+14 County Holiday - Office Closed (E-22) Oct.
+21 15-day Voter Registration (E-15) Deadline to register to vote in the general election.
 The Voter Registration Form shall be mailed (postmarked by this date), received online by midnight, or delivered to the county elections official by this date and is effective upon receipt.
 The Voter Registration Form may also be submitted by this date to the Secretary of State, Department of Motor Vehicles, or any National Voter Registration Act designated agency.
-52 U.S.C. § 20301; § 321, 2102 Deadline for military or overseas voters to register to vote.
-A request for a vote-by-mail ballot from a military or overseas voter, if postmarked on or before this date, will be deemed an affidavit of registration and an application for permanent vote-by-mail status.
-When a county elections official receives and approves a registration application from a military or overseas voter, the official must provide that voter with a vote-by-mail ballot for each subsequent election for federal office in the state unless the voter fails to vote in four consecutive statewide general elections. §3102 Oct.
-23 - Nov.
-6 (E-14 to E) Conditional Voter Registration Voters who missed the voter registration deadline can still register and vote - up to and including Election Day at the Santa Cruz County Elections Office, Watsonville City Clerk's Office, and other locations designated by the County Clerk.
-Ballots will be counted after the elections official verifies the voter's registration and confirms that they have not already voted in the election. §2170 Oct.
-23 - Nov.
-6 (E-14 to E) New Citizens Registration Period Registration for new citizens shall begin the 14 th day prior to an election and ending at the close of polls on election day.
-A new citizen registering to vote after the close of registration shall provide the county elections official with proof of citizenship prior to voting, and shall declare that he or she has established residency in California.
-New citizens vote a regular ballot. §331, 3500, 3501 Oct.
-25 Second Pre-Election Statement 2 (E-12) The last day to file campaign statements for candidates and committees covering the period from 9/23/18 to 10/20/18.
-Gov. Code §84200.5, 84200.8 Oct.
-27 Notice of Central Counting Place (E-10) Last day for county elections official to publish the notice that the general election ballots will be counted at a specified public place.
-The notice shall be published one time in a newspaper of general circulation in the county. §12109
+52 U.S.C. § 20301; § 321, 210 Deadline for military or overseas voters to register to vote.
+A request for a vote-by-mail ballot from a military or overseas voter, if postmarked on or before this date, will be deemed an affidavit of registration §310 Oct.
+22 - Nov.
+5 Conditional Voter Registration (E-14 to E) Voters who missed the voter registration deadline can still register and vote - up to and including Election Day at the Santa Cruz County Elections Office, Watsonville City Clerk's Office, and other locations designated by the County Clerk.
+Locations and hours will be posted by October 7 on www.votescount.us .
+Ballots will be counted after the elections official verifies the voter's registration and confirms that they have not already voted in the election.
+Oct 22 Nov.
+5 §217 Oct.
+22 - Nov.
+5 (E-14 to E) New Citizens Registration Period Registration for new citizens shall begin the 14 th day prior to an election and end at the close of polls on election day.
+A new citizen registering to vote after the close of registration shall provide the county elections official with proof of citizenship prior to voting and shall declare that he or she has established residency in California.
+New citizens vote a regular ballot.